 Top 10 Links for Students

 Practice makes perfect – Practice often inside and outside of the classroom.
 Speak English every day.
 Listen, read and write in English as much as you can.
-Create a schedule for yourself to practice.
+Create a learning schedule to practice.
+For example, every Wednesday night you’ll listen to a podcast in English.

 Learn to think in English – When you look at something try to think of the English word for it.
 Try to make simple sentences in your head and have simple conversations with yourself (in your head).
 This video (with subtitles in Vietnamese) has more ways to think in English.